Resident Artist Program FAQ

 Is housing available for my family?

 We welcome partners, spouses, and children and expect them to share your housing.
-Most resident apartments have only one bedroom, so if you have a large or growing family we will talk with you about your housing needs once you are accepted and make a plan that will work for your family.
+Most resident apartments have only one bedroom, so if you have a large or growing family we will talk with you about your housing needs during the interview process and create a plan that will work for your family.

 Is the housing furnished?

-Residents are responsible for furnishing their own housing.
+Three-year residents are responsible for furnishing their own housing.
+We will work with one-year residents to lightly furnish their apartment as needed.
 All apartments have a small kitchen outfitted with a sink, refrigerator, oven/stove.
 Wyatt apartments each have a washer/dryer; Barns apartments have shared laundry facilities within a short walking distance (2 washers, 2 dryers shared by three apartments).

 Do you allow pets?